 Betting is slightly different from US race tracks.
 The minimum bet is 50 baht.
 The payouts listed on the tote board are winnings per 10 baht bet.
 To calculate the winnings on a 50 baht bet, multiply the payout by 5.
 It is easier to calculate if you bet in multiples of 100!
 The payout is the total you win; you do not get back your stake in addition to the listed payout.
 The payouts will fluctuate, sometimes wildly, until all bets are placed.
 The bets available are Win, Place (1st three horses), Quinella, and Trifecta.

 There are no morning lines, making handicapping much more difficult.
 The English version of the race program costs 100 baht and the Thai version is 30 baht.
-We have found it more effective to bet using tote board odds and money management and generally do not purchase a program.
+We have found it more effective to bet using tote board odds and generally do not purchase a program.